 The Mission of the OHSU Physician Assistant Program is to:

-- Prepare physician assistants for the team-based practice of medicine and the delivery of primary care to diverse populations, including the medically underserved;
+- Prepare physician assistants for the practice of medicine and the delivery of team-based primary care services to diverse populations, including the medically underserved;

 - Contribute to meeting the health workforce needs of Oregon;